Welcome back to the EIB Network and your host Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies.

 But Michael Sam didn't do anything like this.

-The magical, Caller thinking way, way out in front of things here.
+This is a hypothetical caller thinking way, way out in front of things here.

 There's just some stuff I didn't get to, and I just ordered it held over for tomorrow.

-Some some really good soundbite stuff.
+Some really good soundbite stuff.

-The drive by's are ticked off at Harvey Levin.
+The drive-bys are ticked off at Harvey Levin.

-They're jealous, they're mad.
+They're mad.